Raymond Gyasi joins Kuwaiti side Kazma SC

 Click for Market Deals →

-Ghanaian international, Raymond Gyasi has joined Kuwaiti top-flight club Kazma SC on a free transfer in the ongoing summer transfer window, footballghana.com can report.
+Ghanaian international, Raymond Gyasi, has joined Kuwaiti top-flight club Kazma SC on a free transfer in the ongoing summer transfer window.

-The Dutch-born attacker has been of interest to a few clubs this summer.
-Following successful talks with the club from Kuwait, he has decided to try the waters.

-On Tuesday, Raymond Gyasi passed a medical examination at Kazma SC and on Wednesday sealed the transfer to the club.
+On Tuesday September, 8, Raymond Gyasi passed a medical examination at Kazma SC and sealed the transfer to the club the following day.

-The player who recently parted ways with Finnish outfit RoPS has gathered experience over the past years and will be expected to bring it to bear at his new club.
+The player who recently parted ways with RoPS FC has gathered experience over the past years and will be expected to bring it to bear at his new club.

 “Happy to announce that I have signed for Kazma Sporting Club.
 Thanks for the trust”, Raymond Gyasi said in a Facebook post to confirm his move to Kazma SC.